 .
 Each of the events set out in this Section 13.1 constitutes an Event of Default whether or not the occurrence of the event concerned is outside the control of the Trust or any other Person.

-(a) The Trust fails to pay on the due date any amount payable by it under any of the Finance Documents at the place at and in the currency in which it is expressed to be payable but, without affecting Section 25.1, such nonpayment shall not constitute an Event of Default if it is a nonpayment in respect of any amount other than the principal of the Notes and the relevant payment of such amount is received by the Agent within five after the due date for payment thereof.
+(a) The Trust fails to pay on the due date any amount payable by it under any of the Finance Documents at the place at and in the currency in which it is expressed to be payable but, without affecting Section 25.1, such nonpayment shall not constitute an Event of Default if it is a nonpayment in respect of any amount other than the principal of the Notes and the relevant payment of such amount is received by the Agent within five Business Days days after the due date for payment thereof.

 (b) There shall occur a designation of an Early Termination Date under (and as defined in) the Total Return Swap Agreement.